yoninachmany/less-geo-bias-with-mmid/README.md

 """
 Creating_Dataset.py

-This file takes as input:\n
+This file takes as input:
     1) csv file where the paths for each word,language are given. (ids_corrected.csv)
     2) Original MMID dataset
     3) List of Classes and synonyms that we selected (Classes.txt)